 - Young adults and college students are the most at risk of all age ranges and are generally speaking the age range that stands the highest risk of dying or of getting into a serious accident because of their substance abuse.

 These facts make it easy to see that drug and alcohol addiction truly is a concerning issue in the nation today.
-In fact, if significant action is not taken soon to do something about it, then these critical issues and problems will undoubtedly only get worse long before they get better.
+In fact, if significant action is not taken soon to do something about it, then these critical issues will undoubtedly only get worse.

 How to Address Drug Abuse in College

-The best way to address drug and alcohol addiction and abuse in college comes in three ways:
+The best way to address alcohol and drug abuse in college comes in three ways:

 - Prevention.
 This step is the job of the college itself and the community around it.
 The effort here is to increase security and safety on and off campus to prevent drugs from even coming on to campus.